 1. Sales comparison approach

-Also known as “pulling comps” or the “market approach,” the sales comparison approach for valuing commercial real estate relies on recent sales of similar property in the same market or submarket.
+Often referred to as the “market approach” or “pulling comps,” the sales comparison approach of commercial real estate valuation hinges on the recent transactions involving similar properties within the same market or submarket.

 2. Cost approach